maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## How to stop my Python program?
 Good question: if your program doesn't stop, the hub will not power down, so stopping is important.

-In Word block, there is an explicit stop block.
+In Word Blocks, there is an explicit stop block.
 In Python, I haven't found a good method yet.
 I did find `sys.exit(0)` (don't forget the `import sys`).
 It does stop the program, but with a sort-of error.
 You can see this in the console (red message), but also the center LED on the hub flashes red 3 times.